• Wed. Mar 5th, 2025

 A CAPITAL CITY

-Nicosia has been the capital of Cyprus since the seventh century and has a rich diverse history that dates back nearly five thousand years.
-The first settlement Ledra had a strategic location at the centre of the island on the fertile plain of Mesaoria.
-This made it a focal point for numerous civilizations throughout the ages.
-Ledra became Lefkosia and then Nicosia and the city itself has been a significant centre for trade, culture, and politics since its inception.
+Nicosia has been the capital of Cyprus since the seventh century, but the city has a rich and diverse history that dates back nearly five thousand years.
+First known as Ledra, Nicosia’s first settlement was established at a strategic location at the centre of the island.
+Ledra went on to thrive, mainly due to its access to the fertile plain of Mesaoria and the settlement’s success meant that it became a focal point for numerous civilizations throughout the ages.
+Ledra eventually became Lefkosia and then Nicosia and the city itself has been a significant centre for trade, culture, and politics since its inception.

 Nicosia Cyprus